younatics/PickColor/README.md

 ### Cocoapods

-Highlighter is available through [CocoaPods](http://cocoapods.org).
+PickColor is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby